 Now that you know the human brain is primed to love and respond to music, it's time to start searching for the perfect melody for your next project.
 Filmmakers need to be careful as they search for stock music they can use in their video or film.
 A lot of the music on the internet is covered by copyright law, which means you can't use it unless you have permission from the music's owner or pay a royalty.

 Royalty free music sites, like Soundstripe, offer you an easy and cost-effective solution.
-At Soundstripe, we give you complete access to our diverse music library for one low monthly or yearly subscription.
+At Soundstripe, we give you complete access to our diverse music library with a single subscription.
 All of our music is royalty-free, so you never have to worry about running into any copyright trouble.

 Instead, you can search our music library for the perfect tunes to trigger the right reactions in the brains of your viewers.
 We offer a wide variety of genres, and you can even search by emotion.
 We offer everything from happy music to haunting and just about everything in-between.

 Humans are musical animals.
 Our brains are built to connect emotionally with the music we hear.
 Use that knowledge to your benefit.
 Find the right royalty free music that will give your audience chills when they watch your next video.